microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 Calls to `createContainer` and `getContainer` return an `FrsResources` object that contains a `FluidContainer` -- described above -- and a `containerServices` object.

 The `FluidContainer` contains the Fluid data model and is service-agnostic.
 Any code you write against this container object returned by the `FrsClient` is reusable with the client for another service.
-An example of this is if you prototyped your scenario using `TinyliciousClient`, then all of your code interacting with the Fluid DDSes and data objects within the container can be reused when moving to using `FrsClient`.
+An example of this is if you prototyped your scenario using `TinyliciousClient`, then all of your code interacting with the Fluid shared objects within the container can be reused when moving to using `FrsClient`.

 The `containerServices` object contains data that is specific to the Azure Fluid Relay service.
 This object contains an `audience` value that can be used to manage the roster of users that are currently connected to the container.